-Fresno shooting suspect to undergo mental exam
+Fresno shooting suspect to get mental exam

 After a psychiatric evaluation, he was found not competent to stand trial in July 2005.

-His public defender at the time raised questions on whether Muhammad was mentally fit to stand trial, according to court records.
+His public defender at the time raised questions about whether Muhammad was mentally fit to stand trial, according to court records.
 He "appeared eccentric with some bizarre beliefs" and appeared to have hallucinations, and he had at least two mental health hospitalizations, court records show.

 In June 2006, Muhammad was found competent to stand trial.
 He pleaded guilty and was sentenced to 110 months in prison, which was later reduced to 92 months.